 After absorbing the magnificent view we have another great descent through fields above the lake until Kibbutz Kfar Hittim.
 Here we hit the road for a while and head up to the upper neighborhoods of Tiberias before the final, magnificent descent to Moshava Kinneret, with some of single-track thrown in, as the sun is setting over the lake.

-Overall, Section 4 - Amirm To Kinneret is the 11th most popular mountain bike trail of all 15 mountain biking in Israel.
+Overall, Section 4 - Amirm To Kinneret is the 11th most popular mountain bike trail of all 15 mountain biking rides in Israel.